Zoe Dumitrescu-Bușulenga

 Zoe Dumitrescu-Bușulenga (August 20, 1920 – May 5, 2006) was a Romanian comparatist and essayist.
-A native of the national capital Bucharest, she was educated at its main university, going on to become a professor there.
-Together with a focus on interdisciplinary studies, she was noted for devoting several studies to Mihail Eminescu.
-Meanwhile, Dumitrescu was a dignitary of the Romanian Communist Party.
-Following the Romanian Revolution, after several years spent in Rome, she retired to a monastery.
+A native of the national capital Bucharest, she was educated at its main university and went on to become a professor there.
+Together with a focus on interdisciplinary studies, she devoted several studies to Mihai Eminescu.
+Dumitrescu was also a dignitary of the Romanian Communist Party.
+Following the Romanian Revolution, she lived in Rome for several years, then retired to a monastery.